Advanced Typing Patterns & Generics in Python

 return data.serialize()

 Avoiding circular dependencies requires careful module isolation.
-Define protocols in dedicated interface modules.
-Import concrete implementations only at the application boundary.
+Define protocols in dedicated interface modules and import concrete implementations only at the application boundary.

-Mastering Protocol and Structural Subtyping eliminates rigid inheritance trees.
-This approach scales cleanly across microservice boundaries.
+Mastering Protocol and Structural Subtyping eliminates rigid inheritance trees and scales cleanly across service boundaries.

 Advanced Function Signatures & Overloading